How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 1. The Brain Doesn’t Get Enough Energy

-• Cognitive function declines
+• Cognitive function can decline

-• Focus and memory worsen
+• Focus and memory may worsen

-• Decision-making becomes harder
+• Decision-making can become harder

 • Anxiety